softwaremill/macwire/README.md

 * using multiple modules in the same compilation unit
 * using multiple modules with scopes

-due to limitations of the current macro implementation (for more details see for example [this discussion](https://groups.google.com/forum/?fromgroups=#!topic/scala-user/k_2KCvO5g04)) to avoid compilation errors it is necessary to add a type ascription.
-This is way of helping the type-checker that is invoked by the macro figuring out the types of the values which can be wired.
+due to limitations of the current macros implementation in Scala (for more details see [this discussion](https://groups.google.com/forum/?fromgroups=#!topic/scala-user/k_2KCvO5g04)) to avoid compilation errors it is necessary to add a type ascriptions to the dependencies.
+This is a way of helping the type-checker that is invoked by the macro figuring out the types of the values which can be wired.